giorgioroffo/generative-ai-tutorials/README.md

 Roffo, G. (2024).
 Exploring Advanced Large Language Models with LLMSuite. arXiv preprint arXiv:2407.12036. https://arxiv.org/abs/2407.12036

+Roffo, G., Biffi, C., Salvagnini, P., & Cherubini, A. (2024).
+Feature Selection Gates with Gradient Routing for Endoscopic Image Computing.
+In International Conference on Medical Image Computing and Computer-Assisted Intervention (pp. 339-349).
+Springer.

 ## Related Publications

 This tutorial is based on foundational research in attention mechanisms and transformers.
 We strongly recommend citing these papers: